DeterminateSystems/riff/ARCHITECTURE.md

 # How Riff uses Nix

-As we mention in the [README], Riff is powered by [Nix].
-Although this should be seen largely as an implementation detail.

-This doc is intended solely for those who are curious about how Riff uses Nix while exposing very little of Nix to users.
-If you want to know more about how to use Riff, we recommend consulting the project [README].
+Riff is written in [Rust] but powered by the [Nix] package manager.
+This doc is mostly conceptual and intended for those who are curious about how Riff uses Nix while exposing very little of Nix to users.
+If you want to know more about how to *use* Riff, we recommend consulting the project [README].

 ## Language support

 At the moment, Riff supports [Rust] projects.
-We intend to provide support for additional languages in the future
+We intend to provide support for additional languages in the future, so stay tuned for updates from us.

-## Riff uses Nix flake
+## How Riff uses Nix flakes

-Riff uses an internal [template] to generate a [`flake.nix`][flake]

-The `riff shell` command is a wrapper around `nix develop`, while `riff run` is a wrapper around `nix develop --command`.
+[Flakes][flake] are an opt-in experimental feature for Nix that enable you to encapsulate your Nix dependencies and outputs&mdash;packages, dev environments, libraries, and more&mdash;in a standardized and declarative way.

+Riff uses an internal [template] to generate a [`flake.nix`][flake] file tailored to the specific needs of your Rust project.
+To build that `flake.nix`, Riff [traverses your Rust project's dependency graph](#package-metadata), using the [`cargo metadata`][cargo metadata] command, and supplies the necessary external dependencies to the shell's `buildInputs` (the list of packages that are included in the Nix shell environment).

+Once Riff has generated its internal flake, the `riff shell` command essentially wraps the [`nix develop`][nix develop] command while `riff run` wraps `nix develop --command`.
+The `flake.nix` file itself, however, isn't written to disk and thus doesn't end up in your project directory.

-## How Riff builds the flake
+## How Riff handles dependencies

-Riff traverses your project's dependency graph and uses that information to assemble a `flake.nix` file (that it uses only internally).

-### Package metadata

-Riff enables you to directly supply Riff-specific metadata in your `Cargo.toml` file.
+Everything that Riff installs is stored in your Nix store, which is under `/nix/store` by default.
+This enables Riff to make executables available to `riff shell` and `riff run` while storing them neither in your local project directory nor under common system paths, like `/bin` or `/usr/bin`, where they're likely to interfere with packages that you store there.

 ### The Riff registry

-Riff keeps an internal [registry], in JSON form, of known dependencies.
-The structure of the registry directly mirrors the package metadata that you can provide in your `Cargo.toml`, just in JSON format.
-Here's an example from the
+Riff keeps an internal [registry], in JSON form, of crates with known external dependencies.
+The structure of the registry directly mirrors the package metadata that you can provide in your `Cargo.toml`, but in JSON format.
+Here's an example from the registry:
-registry:

 ```js
 "openssl-sys": {